Example of a Magical Circle

 It is unfortunate that the circle is not in color in those official publications of the past.
 We have descriptions only - and unless you have a Superior of Lineage you are clearly not going to do it the way it was done.
 I am comfortable that I have had a teacher who already went through this issue and was able to answer my question about the pending zodiac cross from Malkuth.
 The symbol for the front of the Zelator's robe in Equinox Volume One, Number One is not only not in color it does not describe the colors it is supposed to have or the golden Tau in the Middle.
 In fact, I was passed on a series of Robes of the Grades directly from my Superior, Marcelo Motta which I in turn pass on today.
 It is all somewhere in the writings of Aleister Crowley, true, but I do consider it necessary to assist the novice by this official graphic image of the magical circle.

 In addition, the graphic image spells Nuit incorrectly as NVIT.
 Not only are the Names changing the style of a letter by being in violation of Liber AL, Chapter II, verse 54 by being in upper case you do not spell Hadit, and Ra-Hoor-Khuit correctly either!!
-I had one clever Neophyte send me a photo of his Temple circle where he painted Names identical to the original manuscript.
+I had one clever Neophyte send me a photo of his Temple circle where he painted these names identical to the original manuscript.
 Again, these objections of mine do not diminish the value of the graphic image as an example.
 My only real objection are the Names where the ingenuity of the aspirant will come into play when studying the above graphic image will put it all together where the symbolism is satisfactory for them.

 My point being your circle is your circle and how you set up the names should, if nothing else, make sense to you in the manner of balance of symbolism.
 Be that as it may, this is clearly the best example of the magical circle presently done in our Hierarchy.
 Some work might be done on the Tiphareth Star and the Names arranged might be a good idea.
 Such examples clarify the magician's plans when they begin to paint the circle.